tallison-cm/gitcrawler/README.md

 <h3>Docker</h3>
 1. Download the Docker image: docker pull tallisoncm/git-crawler:first <br>
-2. Run: docker run -p 8080:8080 git-crawler <br>
+2. Run: docker run -p 8080:8080 tallisoncm/git-crawler:first <br>

 <h2>How to use</h2>
-To use it, you just call the endpoint with a GitHub repository RUL:
+To use it, you just call the endpoint with a GitHub repository URL:

   http://localhost:8080/gitcrawler?url=<your_url>